Jots

 Each jot is a numbered slot (JOT 1 through JOT 6).
 You switch between them using the jot strip at the bottom of the screen.
 Each jot has five input modes:

-The three-dot menu in the jot header shows context-sensitive options based on the active input mode:
+The three-dot menu in the jot header shows options based on the active input mode:

 Active mode Menu item Action